 It shall be assumed that bitstreams according to “HEVC HDR UHDTV Bitstreams using PQ10”, section 5.14.4.4.3 in ETSI TS 101 154 [26], will provide the “Mastering Display Colour Volume SEI message”, section 5.14.4.4.3.3.2 in ETSI TS 101 154 [26].
 Bitstreams carrying non-live programmes, may also contain the “Content Light Level Information SEI message”, section 5.14.4.4.3.3.3 in ETSI TS 101 154 [82].

 Hence, it is highly recommended that the NorDig HEVC IRD Decoder Format Converter makes use of the “Mastering Display Colour Volume SEI message” when adapting to the luminance and chrominance capability of the connected display.
-It is in addition recommended that the NorDig HEVC IRD makes use of the “Content Light Level Information SEI message” when available in the bitstream.<move to RoO> It is highly recommended that bitstreams that include DMI provide video quality at the level that can be expected from a NorDig HEVC IRD that does not support DMI, and that the DMI enables further enhancement of the video.
+It is in addition recommended that the NorDig HEVC IRD makes use of the “Content Light Level Information SEI message” when available in the bitstream.

+Note: In the case that DMI messages are included in the bitstream, the NorDig Rules of Operation [61] require broadcasters to provide video quality from that bitstream to NorDig HEVC IRDs that do not support DMI at the level that can be expected from a bitstream that does not include DMI messages.
+DMI enables further enhancement of the video quality.

 NorDig HEVC STB colorimetry

 The Decoder Composition Output in NorDig’s Video Decoder Reference Model (see chapter 5.1.1) shall be advanced enough to perform all video format conversions (luminance-wise and chrominance-wise) needed to target legacy HDMI-sinks, as well as EDID-enabled adaption to the capability of the connected display, including HDR capability, described in ANSI/CTA-861-G [92].
-The complete ANSI/CTA-861-G [92] shall be taken into account except the “6.10 Extended InfoFrame” and “6.10.1 HDR Dynamic Metadata Extended InfoFrame” (1).
+The complete ANSI/CTA-861-G [92] shall be taken into account, except the “6.10 Extended InfoFrame” and “6.10.1 HDR Dynamic Metadata Extended InfoFrame”.
+(1)

-When connected to a Sink (iDTV/display) of any HDMI version, the HDMI 2.0b interface in-line with ANSI/CTA-861-G [92] will give the STB’s Video Format Converter necessary information regarding the desired colorimetry via EDID handshake.
-The EDID-information shall be used by the Decoder Format Converter of the NorDig HEVC STB tocolorimetryHowever, legacy SDR displays will signal their supported SDR video formats in priority without specifically signalling "Desired Content Max Luminance data" (see 7.5.13 “HDR Static Metadata Data Block” in ANSI/CTA-861-G [92]).
-Hence, the Decoder Format Converter of the NorDig HEVC STB shall output SDR video formats based on the HDR to SDR conversion methods described by the ITU (e.g. ITU-R BT.2390 [90] and operational practises in HDR television production ITU-R BT.2408 [95])
+When connected to a Sink (iDTV/display) of any HDMI version, the HDMI 2.0b or higher interface in-line with ANSI/CTA-861-G [92] will give the STB’s Video Format Converter necessary information regarding the desired colorimetry via EDID handshake.
+The EDID-information shall be used by the Decoder Format Converter of the NorDig HEVC STB to determine any applicable convert colorimetry conversion, display mapping (if supported) or DMI message pass-through (if supported).

+However, legacy SDR displays will signal their supported SDR video formats in priority without specifically signalling "Desired Content Max Luminance data" (see 7.5.13 “HDR Static Metadata Data Block” in ANSI/CTA-861-G [92]).
+Hence, the Decoder Format Converter of the NorDig HEVC STB shall output SDR video formats based on the HDR to SDR conversion methods described by the ITU (e.g. ITU-R BT.2390 [90] and operational practises in HDR television production ITU-R BT.2408 [95]) or based on DMI (if supported).

 Note: In the case of the High Dynamic Range (HDR) video format ITU-R BT.
 2100/PQ [89], it is anticipated that the capabilities of professional reference monitors and consumer displays will evolve differently over time.
 Consumer displays may have lower luminance and chrominance capabilities than professional reference monitors.
 Hence, there is a need for both an initial display adaption and a subsequent consumer viewing environment adaption.
 The latter for example via user control of overall brightness and contrast.
-Leads on how to best perform the initial display adaption is derived from the conversion methods described by the ITU, e.g. ITU-R BT.2390 [90] and Operational practises in HDR television production ITU-R BT.2408 [95].
+The initial display adaptation can be done by using DMI (if supported) Leads on how to best perform the initial display adaption is or by applying processing derived from the conversion methods described by the ITU, e.g. ITU-R BT.2390 [90] and Operational practises in HDR television production ITU-R BT.2408 [95].